Why Americans

 Gothic Americana

-This is where many American Gothic stories live—in what could be called Gothic Americana.
+This is where many American Gothic stories live, in what is called Gothic Americana.

 Not castles, but farmhouses.